 - Eat a healthy diet.
-Stick to healthy-eating basics, such as choosing plenty of fruits, vegetables and whole grains.
-Your health care provider might recommend taking a daily multivitamin — or continuing to take prenatal vitamins — as well.
+To keep up your energy, stick to healthy-eating basics, such as choosing plenty of fruits, vegetables and whole grains.
+Your health care provider might recommend taking a daily multivitamin as well.

 - Drink plenty of fluids.
 Water, juice and milk can help you stay hydrated.
-Moderate amounts of caffeine are generally considered OK as well — but scale back if you suspect that too much caffeine is leading to irritability or interfering with your baby's sleep.
-If you choose to have an occasional alcoholic drink, avoid breast-feeding for two hours afterward.
+Moderate amounts of caffeine are generally considered OK as well — but scale back if you suspect that too much caffeine is interfering with your baby's sleep.
+If you have an alcoholic drink, avoid breast-feeding for two hours afterward.

 - Rest as much as possible.
 If you can, sleep when the baby sleeps.

 - Don't smoke.
-Smoking can reduce your milk supply, as well as change the taste of your milk and interfere with your baby's sleep.
-Secondhand smoke also is a concern.
-Secondhand smoke increases the risk of sudden infant death syndrome (SIDS), as well as childhood asthma, bronchitis, pneumonia and middle ear infections (otitis media).
+Smoking during breast-feeding exposes babies to nicotine, which can interfere with your baby's sleep.
+Secondhand smoke also increases the risk of sudden infant death syndrome (SIDS), as well as respiratory illnesses.

 - Be cautious with medication.
 Many medications are safe to take while you're breast-feeding.
 Still, it's best to get your health care provider's OK first.

 Also ask your baby's doctor about vitamin D supplements for the baby, especially if you're exclusively breast-feeding.
 Breast milk might not provide enough vitamin D, which helps your baby absorb calcium and phosphorus — nutrients necessary for strong bones.